nicr9/slides/open_source/slides.md

 * "Read the source" isn't always enough, sometime you need the data too
 * If your project doesn't have test cases, contribute some

+## First PR suggestions

+* Include an open source licence
+* Update a project's dependancies
+* Fix a broken CI build

+Note:
+* A lot of projects on GitHub don't already have licences
+* MITs a nice general purpose licence - Just my opinion...
+* Make sure to run the full test suite after updating dependancies
+* Anyone have any other suggestions?

 ## Preparing Your Change